yizhang7210/Acre/README.md

 - Under main project folder, go to your virtual env:
     - `virtualenv env`
     - `source env/bin/activate`
-- Install everything you need: `pip3 install -r requirements/local.txt`
+- Install everything you need: `pip3 install -r requirements.txt`
 - Setup your PostgresSQL database according to the Resources section below as well as the configurations in `acre/settings/local.py`
 - Remeber to give your user database creation access: `ALTER USER acreuser CREATEDB;`